What is Bell’s palsy?

 Symptoms of Bell’s palsy

-If you have Bell’s palsy, you may have some of the symptoms listed below.
+If you have Bell’s palsy, you may have some of the following symptoms:

 These symptoms usually affect one side of your face.
 They appear quickly and reach their worst in a couple of days.

 All causes of Bell’s palsy are not known.
 It may occur when a virus, such as the common cold, makes your facial nerve swell.
 The swollen nerve presses against the bone around it.
 This pressure can stop the nerve from working correctly.

 You may be more likely to get Bell’s palsy if you are between 15 and 60 years of age or have one of the following: